Overview of IBS

 In IBS, muscles that control the movement of food through the intestines do not function properly.
 Food is either pushed through too quickly (resulting in diarrhea) or too slowly (causing constipation).
 Symptoms, and the severity of symptoms, vary widely and often include cramping, bloating, and gas.
 Sometimes IBS symptoms come and go.

 While irritable bowel syndrome seldom becomes serious, it causes discomfort and often keeps patients from participating in activities they enjoy doing.
 Changing eating habits, managing stress, and taking medications can help many patients deal with IBS.

 Incidence and Prevalence of IBS

-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), IBS symptoms occur in about 20% of people in the United States.
-Up to 30% of people in the United States experience symptoms of IBS at some point during their lifetime.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), irritable bowel syndrome symptoms occur in about 20 percent of people in the United States.
+Up to 30 percent of people in the United States experience symptoms of IBS at some point during their lifetime.
 In about half of all cases, symptoms occur before the age of 35.
 Irritable bowel syndrome is approximately twice as common in women as in men.